EPL GW-16 Fantrax Player Picks

 Dejan Kulusevski (TOT vs LEE, $4.36)

 Kulusevski’s return last week was welcome news with Son out, and his price has dropped to make him an attractive option this week.
 Surely Spurs will do plenty of attacking in this one.
-Ivan Perisic is also worth considering; he’s been playing further forward of late, although this may be impacted by Kulusevski’s return.
+Ivan Perisic is also worth considering; he has been playing further forward lately, although this may be impacted by Kulusevski’s return.

 ~